Editor's Note: This blog was originally published in October 2019 and has been republished with new content in July 2023.

-And since the social media space has evolved, so, too, has the professional landscape for social media marketers.
-Historically, a company’s social presence often required only one junior marketer who was responsible for sharing (or re-sharing) insightful information across main social channels a couple times a week.
-But today, successful social media strategies almost always require a team; sometimes a rather large team.
+And since the social media space has evolved, so, too, has the professional landscape of social media marketing.
+Historically, a company’s social presence often required only one junior marketer who was responsible for sharing (or re-sharing) insightful information across main social channels a couple of times a week.
+But today, successful social media strategies almost always require a team, sometimes a rather large team.

 Below, I’ll dive into 4 of the 8 key roles and responsibilities within many full-service social media teams.